 - Avoid triggers, including: hot drinks, spicy foods, caffeine and alcoholic beverages that make the face red or flushed.
 Although alcohol may worsen rosacea, the condition may be just as severe in someone who doesn’t drink; thus rosacea has been unfairly linked to alcoholism.

 - Practice good sun protection.
-Seek shade when possible and limit exposure to sunlight, wear hats and use broad spectrum sunscreens with SPF of 30 or higher; reapply every 3 hours.
+Seek shade when possible and limit exposure to sunlight, wear hats & sunglasses, and use broad spectrum sunscreens with SPF of 30 or higher.
+Reapply sunscreen after getting wet or sweating.

 - Avoid extreme hot and cold temperatures which may exacerbate the symptoms of rosacea.
 Exercise in a cool environment.
 Do not overheat.